 The Cash Wedge – Building it now or later

 Whether you decide to build your cash wedge now (to help you in your asset accumulation years), or later, as you enter semi-retirement or retirement, I believe it’s an important approach to navigate uncertain market waters that will always persist.

 Whether you are saving for retirement or in retirement, consider adding a cash wedge approach to your portfolio arsenal.

 In your asset accumulation years, it could simply be a few thousand bucks (or more!) in a high-interest savings account.
-(Hint: see EQ Bank promotions and deals on my Deals page!)

 In your asset decumulation years, a typical construction could be: